-The bioCEED funded species app (ArtsApp) that aims to digitalize and ease the use of keys in identification of species, has been launched.
+A new version of the bioCEED funded species app, ArtsApp that aims to digitalize and ease the use of keys in identification of species, has been launched.
 The app was originally developed around the genus Carex, (Nor: Starr), and through selection and elimination of traits in no particular order, one can decipher which species of Carex one has at hand.
 A odzen keys are now available in the new version, including ferns and ground beetles.

 First out to try were the students on the BIO102 (Organism Biology II) field course in Bergen who said that they thoroughly enjoyed the experience of working with the app in the field, and us at bioCEED wonder if we're to expect more Carex interested students in the upcoming years.

 The app, first developed for Android devices, is now available for iPhone and iPad (iOS).
 Click on the icons below to download and install ArtsApp for your device!

 bioCEED publication on ArtsApp